Star RatingFacility Inspections, Ratings, Penalties and Licensure Actions

 What Type of Information is Available

-To assist consumers in making informed decisions regarding care options and provide information regarding the inspections in adult care facilities (family care homes and adult care homes) the following resources are available: statement of deficiencies or inspection reports by DHSR; Star Rating; and, any penalties imposed in the previous 36 months for each adult care facility.
+To assist consumers in making informed decisions regarding care options and provide information regarding the inspections in adult care facilities (family care homes and adult care homes) the following resources are available: statement of deficiencies or inspection reports by DHSR; Star Rating; County Corrective Action Reports (CARS) resulting in penalties by DSS; and, any penalties imposed in the previous 36 months for each adult care facility.

 What Types of Inspections are Posted

 Adult care facilities are routinely inspected to ensure the provider is operating in compliance with applicable laws and regulations, in a manner that protects the health and safety of their residents.
-The Adult Care Licensure Section (ACLS) and Construction Section (Constr) of the Division of Health Service Regulation inspect or survey adult care homes.
+The Adult Care Licensure Section (ACLS), County Department of Social Services (DSS) and Construction Section (Constr) of the Division of Health Service Regulation inspect or survey adult care homes.
 The types of inspections conducted by both sections include routine inspection (annual or biennial), complaint investigation and follow-up inspection.

 Statements of Deficiencies